 Laboratory Testing All laboratories selected by UPS Freight for analyzing Controlled Substances Testing will be HHS certified.

-Alcohol Testing Alcohol testing will be conducted by using an evidential breath testing device (EBT) approved by the National Highway Traffic Safety Administration.
-Non-EBT devices may be used for initial screening tests.
+Alcohol Testing Alcohol testing will be conducted by using an evidential breath-testing device (EBT) approved by the National Highway Traffic Safety Administration.
 A screening test will be conducted first.
-If the result is an alcohol concentration level of less than 0.02, the test is considered a negative test.
-If the alcohol concentration level is 0.02 or more, a second confirmation test will be conducted.
-Levels of .04 or greater on the confirmation test will be considered positive.
+This initial screening may be accomplished using a saliva test kit.
+If the result is an alcohol concentration level of less than 0.02 percent, the test is considered a negative test.
+If the alcohol concentration level is 0.02 percent or more, a second confirmation test using the EBT will be conducted.
+The procedures that will be utilized by the lab for collection and testing of the specimen are attached hereto as Appendix A.